tkhq/qos/docs/guide_dev.md

 - Preserves request `user_data`, `nonce`, and `public_key` fields in the document
 - Uses deterministic mock PCR values (all defined in `qos_nsm/src/mock.rs`)
 - Uses a **fixed timestamp** (unless `mock_realtime` feature is enabled)
-- Does not produce AWS Nitro PKI-signed attestation documents
+- Uses a deterministic mock certificate chain, not the AWS Nitro PKI

+Production verification defaults to the AWS Nitro root CA. Local tests that need full mock-chain verification must pass `--unsafe-attestation-root-ca-der` with the mock root DER.
+This override is unsafe and should never be used in production.

 ### Why --unsafe-eph-path-override?

 The boot flow requires the enclave side to have the ephemeral private key and the client side to have the associated public key.
 We typically embed the ephemeral public key in the attestation document: clients are expected to verify the attestation document before using the ephemeral public key.
-Locally, `DynamicMockNsm` embeds the request public key in a parseable mock attestation document, but the document is not AWS-root-verifiable.
+Locally, `DynamicMockNsm` embeds the request public key in a parseable mock attestation document.
+Full local verification requires the explicit unsafe mock-root override.

 The `--unsafe-eph-path-override` flag tells the client to:
 1. **Ignore** the public key from the attestation document